RobomandosLab/StarstormReturns/README.md

 - Kris for helping get SSR development started!
 - Khlerik, iDeathHD, and other RoRR Modding Toolkit contributors for their work on making modding possible
 - Risk of Rain Discord, and RoRRModcord for playtesting and feedback
-- SwedishFish75 for Spanish Translation
+- SwedishFish75, Dragonrster for translations!